North–South Line (Singapore): Rolling stock

 Electric Multiple Unit (EMU) trains on the North–South Line operate in a six-car formation, based out of Bishan Depot and Ulu Pandan Depot, which provide train maintenance, inspection and overhaul facilities.
 This rolling stock is shared with the East–West Line, with an electrification of 750 V DC powered by a third rail.
-With the exception of the C651 and R151 trains, the current rolling stock was manufactured by Kawasaki Heavy Industries, in a joint venture with CRRC Qingdao Sifang for the subsequent rolling stocks of the C151A, C151B and C151C trains.
+With the exception of the R151 train, the current rolling stock was manufactured by Kawasaki Heavy Industries, in a joint venture with CRRC Qingdao Sifang for the subsequent rolling stocks of the C151A, C151B and C151C trains.
 When the initial line opened, the rolling stock of the North–South Line consisted of 66 first-generation C151 trains only.
 The 19 second-generation C651 trains were introduced during the Woodlands extension to complement the existing 66 first-generation C151 trains.
 The 21 third-generation C751B trains were introduced during the Changi Airport extension to complement the existing 66 first-generation C151 trains and 19 second-generation C651 trains.
 In 2011, the fourth-generation C151A trains were introduced, increasing the passenger capacity of both the North–South and East–West lines by 15%.
 The C151A trains were the first successful joint venture between Kawasaki Heavy Industries and CSR Qingdao Sifang in the international market.

 As part of efforts to further increase passenger capacity on the line, newer C151B and C151C trains were subsequently delivered in 2017 and 2018 respectively.
-The introduction of the C151B trains saw the introduction of STARiS 2.0, which is also seen in subsequent rolling stocks.
+The introduction of the C151B trains saw the introduction of STARiS (SMRT Active Route Map Information System) 2.0, which is also seen in subsequent rolling stocks.
 The C151C trains are also the first MRT rolling stock on the NSEWL to be fitted with tip-up seats, in addition to the current features of the C151B trains.

 Another generation of rolling stock, the R151 trains, will be delivered from 2022 to 2026, to replace all 66 first-generation C151 trains which were fully retired in 2025, as well as all 19 second-generation C651 and 21 third-generation C751B trains which were fully retired in 2024.
 The R151 trains will be the first rolling stock on the North–South Line to be manufactured by Bombardier Transportation (Bought by Alstom in 2021), which has also supplied trains for the Downtown Line.